mcharno/belling-the-cat/2-set-up-vritual-box.md

 ![VirtualBox host network settings](images/vb-network.png "Network settings")

 Setting up your VirtualBox host on a Host-only network will not allow you to connect to the outside world, so you won't be able to apt-get new packages.
 If you need access to the internet, change your VirtualBox guest machine settings to NAT and restart your LOD Server VM.
-The {{LOD_Server.ova}} image, mentioned below, has an up-to-date version of Ubuntu Server and the Virtuoso Open Source software installed.
+The `LOD_Server.ova` image, mentioned below, has an up-to-date version of Ubuntu Server and the Virtuoso Open Source software installed.

-+ Import the prepared VirtualBox Appliance for the tutorial, {{LOD_Server.ova}}
++ Import the prepared VirtualBox Appliance for the tutorial, `LOD_Server.ova`
 	+ Untick the DVD option to better reflect a RPi or Server
 	+ Make sure the USB2.0 for the guest is also disabled, unless you have Oracle VM VirtualBox Extension Pack for the host
-+ Start the {{LOD Server}} VM
++ Start the `LOD Server` VM

 ![VirtualBox menu with LOD Server imported](images/vb-menu.png "Virtual Box menu")

 Once the virtual machine is started you can SSH into the server from your host (laptop).
-The default ip of the guest is {{192.168.56.101,}} so use that ip for SSH as well as connecting to the VOS Conductor interface.
+The default ip of the guest is `192.168.56.101,` so use that ip for SSH as well as connecting to the VOS Conductor interface.

 + __username__: pi
 + __password__: password